se-tuebingen/oopsla-2022-artifact/STEP-BY-STEP.md

 > A full mechanization of the calculus, as well as proofs of the progress and preservation in the Coq theorem prover (Section 3.5.4).

-This mechanization can be found in the folder [coq](./coq).
+This mechanization can be found in the folder `coq`.
 We wrote a detailed guide on how the proofs correspond to the paper, which can be found at:

   <https://se-tuebingen.github.io/oopsla-2022-artifact/proofs/>